 This is certainly a groundbreaking book.
 After decades of research as a Sociology professor at the University of Virginia, Hunter argues against the widely-accepted view that cultures change “bottom up” as more and more come to shared values.
 Rather, he shows that cultures change “top down” as those in cultural institutions (education, media, etc.) influence all others.
 This is a helpful challenge to the “bottom-up” assumption on which most evangelicals have been raised.

 Most books on ethics approach the topic through case studies.
-What is missed is first understanding the underlying assumptions used when approaching ethical issues—ethical systems (see my blog post here on this topic).
+What is missed is first understanding the underlying assumptions used when approaching ethical issues—ethical systems (see my article here on this topic).
 Rae does a wonderful job of first outlining, explaining and discussing the pros and cons of each system.
 He then shows how to use these approaches to think well about a range of ethical issues, including abortion, reproductive technologies, genetic technologies and human cloning, physician-assisted suicide and euthanasia, capital punishment, sexual ethics, the morality of war and legislating morality.

 Not quite as up-to-date or helpful as Rae’s Moral Choices, but still worth reading.
 I suggest having it on hand to complement Moral Choices, as in some places Geisler provides more detail and nuance.